Ahmadmansoor/AdvancedScript/README.md

 it's collection of edit functions from x64dbg system, but it accept variables in the parameter.
 - (Movx , addx , subx , mulx , divx , andx , orx , xorx , shlx ) : first parameter will not analyzed, just the second one.
 - (pushx , popx):parameter will analyzed
-- cmpx : both parameter will analyzed
+- cmpx : both parameter will analyzed  /// replaced with (if) commands
 ```
 sample :
      - again: